-Long before tourists arrived, a lone Englishwoman explored the vastness of what is now Rocky Mountain National Park.
+Long before tourists arrived, a lone Englishwoman explored the vastness of what is now Rocky Mountain National Park in the late 1800s.

-She observed: “The scenery up here is glorious, combining sublimity with beauty … This is an upland valley of grass and flowers, of glades and sloping lawns, and clumps of pines artistically placed, and mountain sides densely pine clad … and the mountains breaking into pinnacles of bold grey rock as they pierce the blue of the sky … Deep, vast canyons, all trending westwards, lie in purple gloom.”
+“The scenery up here is glorious, combining sublimity with beauty … This is an upland valley of grass and flowers, of glades and sloping lawns, and clumps of pines artistically placed, and mountainsides densely pine-clad … and the mountains breaking into pinnacles of bold grey rock as they pierce the blue of the sky … Deep, vast canyons, all trending westwards, lie in purple gloom.”

 “Even when I was a kid, these mountains just got into my head and my heart, and I never can stay away from them,” she says.
 “I think it’s the combination of the mountains and the forests, and the wildlife that’s here.”

 She loves that the park offers something for everyone, from wheelchair-bound visitors to serious hikers.